vk3dan/sturdy-lidbot/README.md

 | OWNERS            | The user ID of all the bot owners                                     |
 | BLACKLIST         | The user ID of all the users who can't use the bot                    |
 | STARTUP_COGS      | The cogs that should be automatically loaded when you start the bot   |

+Then there are various API keys that I have added for other features.

 ## How to start